lgrando1/BlogBlog/WebsiteOCT2022/content/home/accomplishments.md

     date_start: '2022-10-01'
     description: "- Duration: 11 hours

-                  - How to use education new technology in fundamental and high scholl class.
+                  - How to use education new technologies in fundamental and high scholl classes.

                   - Computational thinking, maker fabs, arduino and others tools.